 - 4 weeks of annual leave become due and are added into the employee’s Current Leave Due balance.

 - The Holiday Earnings, Holiday Pay Due and Estimated Leave in Advance balances are set to zero.

 This process will then repeat with the employee's Holiday Pay Due balance accumulating until they cross their following employment anniversary or finish employment.

 At any particular time an employee is owed two separate amounts - Holiday Pay Due and Current Leave Due.
-If the employee finishes employment after their first year they will be paid out the Holiday Pay Due accrued for the current entitlement year, plus any Current Leave Due remaining from previous years.
+If the employee finishes employment after crossing their first or any subsequent anniversaries, they will be paid out the Holiday Pay Due accrued for the current entitlement year since the last anniversary, plus any Current Leave Due remaining from previous years.
 See MBIE’s Website for additional details on processing Leave and Holidays in a Final Pay or our support article on Final Pay.

 Holiday Pay Due is typically 8% of gross earnings and is shown in PayHero as a dollar amount.
 Current Leave Due is always stored in weeks but can be viewed in either days or hours if the employee's work pattern or pay history includes enough detail to display a conversion.

-The fields on the Employee Leave tab are as follows:
+The fields on the employee's Leave tab are as follows:

 Pay As You Go - This checkbox will cause an employee to be paid out their 8% Holiday Pay in each pay.
 It will also pay out any outstanding Holiday Pay Due in their next pay.
 Learn more about Holiday Pay As You Go here.